hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 Version 1.0 issued May 2 2024

 # UK Internal Market Scheme (UKIMS) Authorisation Checker API Service Guide
-This API allows Fast Parcel Operators (FPOs) and other third party users to check the authorisation of EORI numbers.
-Learn about the processes involved in passing EORI numbers to check UKIM validity for Fast Parcel Operators (FPOs) and other third party users.
+This document introduces Fast Parcel Operators (FPOs), software developers and other third party users to the UK Internal Market Scheme (UKIMS) Authorisation Checker API.
+Learn here about the processes involved in passing EORI numbers to check UKIM validity.

 ## API Overview

-This API allows Fast Parcel Operators (FPOs) and third party users to check if the holders of provided EORI Numbers have a valid UKIM authorisation.
+This API allows Fast Parcel Operators (FPOs) software developers and third party users to check if the holders of provided EORI Numbers have a valid UKIM authorisation.
 The aim is to avoid possible rejections of goods moving through from GB-NI, which could physically stop the B2B parcels.

 The API is based on REST principles with a single POST method endpoint that returns data in JSON format.
 It uses standard HTTP error response codes.
 Use the API to request the UKIM Authorisation Status of between 1 to 3000 EORIs passed as an array.